MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureSQLDatabase.md

 ## Connect to Azure SQL database from Power Query Desktop

-To make the connection from Power Query Desktop, take the following steps:
+To connect to an Azure SQL database from Power Query Desktop, take the following steps:

 1. Select the **Azure SQL database** option in the connector selection.